It's the U.S.-Canadian border gateway for terrorists.

 If Hillary is such a shoe-in for her party's presidential nomination, then a new Florida poll is something for Democrats to worry about.

-Uh more than thirty months before the election, Senator Clinton cannot get more than 50% of the vote when matched against either George Allen or Mitt Romney.
+More than 30 months before the election, Senator Clinton cannot get more than 50% of the vote when matched against either George Allen or Mitt Romney.

-This has got to just have the Democrats twisting and turning and trying to figure things out because you know you've got you've got certain people in the drive-by media now writing stories about, if not Hillary Who, they're going all nuts about Al Gore and uh and John Kerry.
+This has got to just have the Democrats twisting and turning and trying to figure things out because you've got certain people in the drive-by media now writing stories about if not Hillary who.

-And my only point to you folks is uh is that the conventional wisdom on all this stuff, particularly this far out, is often untrustworthy.
+And my only point to you folks is that the conventional wisdom on all this stuff, particularly this far out, is often untrustworthy.

 Hillary has been the de facto nominee for every presidential race since Clinton left office in 2001.

-Um and and I, you know, it it it to me doesn't look like uh it's uh gonna be a slam dunk for her.
+And I, you know, it, to me, doesn't look like it's going to be a slam dunk for her.

 Got to take a little break here.